Family travel can be inherently stressful. Use these tried and true travel hacks for less aggravation and annoyance. More fun and relaxation.

 20. Bring The Noise

 This is a great travel hack for light sleepers.
 Often times kids (and some adults) have trouble sleeping in new and unfamiliar places.
 Having a portable white noise machine on hand can help drown out unfamiliar or scary sounds that may keep you awake.
-It can also help control for unwanted noise from night owl neighbors.
+It can also help control unwanted noise from night owl neighbors.

 You can easily find ones that will provide a menu of background sound options other than traditional white noise.
 Alternatively, you can download a white noise or background noise app to your phone.